-To come on a hillwalking trip first you must become a member.
-See link for details.
+To come on a hillwalking trip you must do the following, in this order:

 We are all students and wish being involved in the club was free, but organising a hillwalking trip involves a certain amount of expense.
 As a University Sports Club we do not make a profit, and we use our Sports Union grant to subsidise all costs down to an absolute minimum.

 We charge a membership fee (which covers insurance, and subsidises training, equipment etc) plus a trip fee for each trip you sign up for (which covers transport, accommodation, food etc).

 - Long weekend trips: Specific to trip, usually £60-65.

 The committee reserves the right to change membership and trip prices at any point in the year.
 Membership fees are non-refundable and non-transferable.
 See here for details.